Skip to main content

 • A Muslim has to continuously fear committing a Shirk (unforgivable sin)

-• However, the God of the Hindus is variegated.
+• The God of the Hindus is variegated.
 He is Spiritual.
 He can be everywhere at the same time.
 He can do ANYTHING.
 There is nothing He cannot do.

 • God and his beings share similarities spiritually in some respects (check Gita for more).
 He resides in the heart of everything; He is in everything and everything is in Him but nothing controls Him; He can descend to His creation whenever He wants to.
 He is both formless and with form etc etc.